unown294/War-Thunder-Calculator-OutDated/README (instructions).txt

 Instructions on how to start the calculator:

 1. Make sure a version of Java is installed on your computer.
-If not use this link (https://java.com/en/download/manual.jsp)
+If not use this link (https://java.com/en/download/manual.jsp) .
+Download the version that suites you 32-bit or 64-bit.
+If one doesnt work then use the other.

-2. Download these files and make sure there in the same place (like in the same file so they work normally)
+2. Download these files and make sure there in the same place (like in the same file so they work normally other wise the next instruction will not work properly.
+BEST OPTION: Keep files in the download zip file to prevent issues with running the program)

 3. Use the "start.cmd" file to run the calculator in a viewable interface

-4. Function descriptions (follow the prompts for each function to use the calculator correctly)
+4. Function descriptions (Follow the prompts for each function to use the calculator correctly)

-	Function 1: (converts the ammount of research you entered into an ammount of Golden Eagles) Function 2: (if your looking for what pack to buy for lions, for exact ammounts needed use fucntion 6) Function 3: (gives you the exact price in Golden Eagles, that your said ammount of days will cost you.
-Use function 7 to convert the Golden Eagles into dollars)
+	Function 1: (converts the ammount of research you entered into an ammount of Golden Eagles,  now includes an option to convert the Golden Eagles dirrecly to dollars)
+	Function 2: (gives you the exact price in Golden Eagles, that your said ammount of days will cost you, now includes an option to convert the Golden Eagles dirrecly to dollars)
-	Function 4: (give you an estimate for how long it will take to grind a said amount of research) Function 5: (see's if you have enough in your account to buy vehicles) Function 6: (Gives the cheapest ammount in Golden Eagles to purchase 'X' amount of lions) Function 7: (Gives the cheapest ammount in dollars to purchase 'X' amount of eagles)
+	Function 3: (give you an estimate for how long it will take to grind a said amount of research, now includes an option to convert the Golden Eagles dirrecly to dollars)
+	Function 4: (see's if you have enough in your account to buy vehicles) Function 5: (Gives the cheapest ammount in Golden Eagles to purchase 'X' amount of lions, now includes an option to convert the Golden Eagles dirrecly to dollars)
+	Function 6: (Gives the cheapest ammount in dollars to purchase 'X' amount of eagles)

 5. Leave suggestions on what functions you want to see next.
 6. Have fun finding my easter egg